 It’s a legal requirement to always use your indicators when turning so other drivers know what you intend to do.

 In New Zealand, speed limit signs show the maximum speed you can travel.
-It’s essential to drive at the signposted speed limit unless:
+However, in a motorhome, it’s essential to drive at a safe speed and never exceed the speed limit.

 Different speed limits apply throughout the country — and they can sometimes change quickly, so look out for speed limit signs.